(For the first page of this review of Disney’s Polynesian Resort, see this)

 You enter into the bedroom wing (on the right of the floor plan) and at the far end (on the left) is a deck with views of the Magic Kingdom and its fireworks, sunbathing spots, and a little “cold water” pool in which to refresh yourself on hot sunbathing days.

-Note on this deck lounge chairs, table and chairs, and smaller set of chairs (bottom center) accessed from the master bedroom (shown on the floor plan).
+Note on this deck lounge chairs, table and chairs (shown), and the smaller set of chairs accessed from the master bedroom (shown on the floor plan).
 There’s nothing like this outdoor space anywhere else at Disney World.

 Just inside, accessed from two sets of sliding glass doors, is a great room with a full kitchen and dining area on one side, and a living room on the other.
 The dining area seats all eight this room will sleep—something you won’t find at other two bedroom villas—but the living area, as is common, seats fewer.
 There’s room here to drag some dining room chairs over.